 Another much more shocking example took place in 1868 in the city of Sakai, Osaka Prefecture (incidentally the same city where Sen-no-Rikyu was born).
 On the 15th of February in that year a junior officer and several sailors from a French ship called the Dupleix attempted to dock their launch in the harbour so that they could perform a survey.
 Although the port was open to foreign ships, there was a great deal of tension and these uncouth foreigners were not made to feel welcome.
 Shortly after the launch docked, a fight broke out between the sailors and a group of warriors from the Tosa Clan.
 The skirmish ended when the Tosa opened fire, killing several Frenchmen.
 Wishing to avoid making this huge diplomatic incident worse, the government rounded up 20 of the Tosa guards responsible, including the head guard Minoura Inokichi and sentenced them to death.
 They were led to Myokokuji temple and ordered to commit seppuku, in the presence of a French officer.
 Starting with Minoura, the Tosa men began to cut their own bellies open and let their intestines fall to the floor.
 By the time the 11th man had finished, the French officer was so appalled and horrified by this act, he determined to show clemency to the remaining nine men and had their sentence reduced to banishment.
 This is thought to have been the first time that seppuku had been witnessed by a foreigner and it caused such a stir that it was even reported in newspapers as far as England.

-Summary of Harakiri
+The timeline of Harakiri

 - Samurai committed the ritualistic suicide, harakiri, in situations when they are taken as a hostage, failed to demonstrate strength, failed to follow the code of the samurai or had to improve the status of their family or clan.